aiming-taxonomy/glossary/contributing.md

 - Use [Github Flavoured Markdown](https://github.github.com/gfm/)
 - All Markdown files must be formatted with Prettier for consistency
+- Link concepts within definitions

 ### Structure of Taxonomy

 In alphabetical order based on the concepts name

-use this template and structure for concepts and their definitions
+use this template and structure for concepts and their definitions:

 ```markdown